-- Formal protection of the PBTL Offset Area for the duration of the action (construction and operation of GNWF).
-However, protection is likely to be in perpetuity as the [REDACTED] PBTL Offset Area is proposed to be protected via a Heritage Agreement (as outlined in Section 5.2.2).
+- Formal protection of the PBTL Offset Area for the duration of the action.
+However, protection is likely to be in perpetuity as the PBTL Offset Area is proposed to be protected via a Heritage Agreement (as outlined in Section 5.2.2). - Management of the PBTL Offset Area in accordance with a site-specific [REDACTED] PBTL Offset Management Plan (OMP) (this Plan), for the duration of the action in order to:

-- Management of the [REDACTED] PBTL Offset Area in accordance with a site-specific [REDACTED] PBTL Offset Management Plan (OMP) (this Plan), for the duration of the action (i.e. the life of the GNWF Project), to be reviewed after 10 years, in order to: - create, maintain and improve (where possible) the condition/quality of the [REDACTED] PBTL Offset Area; and - increase the PBTL population(s) within the PBTL Offset Area (where possible). - Monitoring of habitat condition and PBTL population numbers within the [REDACTED] PBTL Offset Area.
+- create, maintain and improve (where possible) the condition/quality of the PBTL Offset Area; and - increase the PBTL population(s) within the PBTL Offset Area (where possible). - Monitor habitat condition and PBTL population numbers within the PBTL Offset Area.

 These expected outcomes align with overall and specific objectives of the PBTL Recovery Plan, by assisting in improving the long-term viability of PBTLs in the PBTL Offset Area.
-In particular, the [REDACTED] PBTL OMP is expected to contribute to the following specific objectives from the PBTL Recovery Plan:
+In particular, the PBTL OMP is expected to contribute to the following specific objectives from the PBTL Recovery Plan: